 Since Channahon District 17 is an eligible member of the Workers' Compensation Self-Insurance Trust (WCSIT), Student Accident Coverage is provided to parents who wish to access it for enrolled students.
-With this valuable supplemental insurance coverage, your child is covered against medical expenses for accidents that occur while attending regular school sessions.
+With this valuable school time supplemental insurance coverage, your child is covered against medical expenses for accidents that occur while attending regular school sessions.
 Since most families have insurance protection, the ISDA student accident insurance can help to fill the gaps in coverage left by deductibles or coinsurance payments.
 Additional 24-hour accident-only protection coverage is available per school year.
 Further information regarding the benefits under the accident insurance plan is distributed the first day of school and is available at each of the school offices.

-Kindergarten Registration & Round-Up
+Kindergarten Registration and Round-Up

 To comply with school law, a child must be five years of age on or before September 1 of a given year to be eligible to enter kindergarten in August of that year.
 Parents are required to present a copy of a certified birth certificate at the time of registration as well as comply with the registration requirements.
+Kindergarten Round-Up typically takes place in late February, although parents may register children during school hours any time the district administration office is open.

-Lost-and-Found
+Lost and Found

 There is a lost and found container at each school.
 Unclaimed items will be donated to charitable organizations approximately three times per year.
-Parents/guardians are strongly encouraged to label all school clothing and have their child check the containers for their lost items.
+Parents/guardians are strongly encouraged to label all school clothing.